-ock location, company personnel may give the following statement:
+If the media arrives at your roadblock location, company personnel may give the following statement:

-with the situation at hand to ensure the safety of the the environment.
-A statement will be released by the have been determined.
-If you would like to leave your umber, a company representative will provide you with formation as it becomes available.'
+"We are currently dealing with the situation at hand to ensure the safety of the public, our personnel, and the environment.
+A statement will be released by the company once the facts have been determined.
+If you would like to leave your business card or phone number, a company representative will provide you with more information as it becomes available."

-Supervisor if a media representative arrives at your roadblock.
+Contact the Public Safety Group Supervisor if a media representative arrives at your roadblock.

-is happening at the location to a media person or stranger.
-This can position.
-DO NOT give statements, other than the above message, to the MEDIA.
+NEVER offer your opinion of what is happening at the location to a media person or stranger.
+This can be interpreted as the company's position.
+DO NOT give statements, other than the above message, regarding the emergency situation to the MEDIA.
 Refer them to the Information Officer.

-Be courteous but firm. st keep politely repeating word for word the statement above.
+Be courteous but firm.

-Record Information
+If the questioning persists, just keep politely repeating word for word the statement above.

-forms located within this section:
+Record information on the following forms located within this section: